bishalsarker/modelmaker/README.md

 See, no extra code hassles.
 Just a single function to execute queries.
 This example was for no return command.
 Now, it's time to read our data tables.
 Before we begin let's know about a class that is required to used ``Read<T>()`` method:

 ### ModelMaker.EntityMap (string[] connections) class
 We need to create an EntityMap object to map our properties of class to table columns.
-We will use a spacial syntax for one connection:
+We will use a spacial syntax for one connection: <br> <br>
 ```class-property-name : table-column-name```

 We need an array of these connections to map all our properties to columns.
 Let's create one: